 (a) Hot Wallets: Hot wallets are essentially always online connected to the internet (hence the term "hot").
 This type includes mobile wallets (mobile phone based application), desktop wallets (computer software based wallet), and web-based applications accessible on most cryptocurrency platforms' website.
 The fact that hot wallets are constantly connected to the internet means that they are more susceptible of being hacked.

-(b) Cold Wallets: Cold wallets are offline ("cold") solutions designed to offer the best security to their users.
+(b) Cold Wallets: Cold wallets are offline or "cold" solutions designed to offer the best security to their users.
 However, they are inherently less convenient than hot wallets since they require the users to have physical access to the device itself before a transaction can be performed.
 This type is entirely hardware-based.

 Initial Contact: Social Media and Dating Applications